Ear Surgery in Portland, OR

 What is an ear surgery?

 Otoplasty, or an ear surgery, helps with the correction of ears that stick out, ears that are asymmetrical (one ear is positioned higher than the other) or large, oversized ears.
 Other than birth defects in children, ear surgery also helps with change in positioning or shape of ears due to an injury in adults.
+This procedure generally improves self-confidence, especially in teens and children, who often worry about being teased or judged by peers.

 Am I a good candidate for an ear surgery?

-What is the recovery from an ear surgery?
+What is the recovery from ear surgery?

 Most patients are able to return to work and light activities within a week after surgery and final results are visible after two weeks.
 Small changes to your ear may continue to occur for up to 12 months.